jessicaswareena/Marketing_Analysis_Project/README.md

 Critical drop off metrics:

-     •	Product → cart drop: 15.92%.

-•	This reflects typical browsing behavior as users explore options.
+     •	**Product → cart drop: 15.92%** : This reflects typical browsing behavior as users explore options.

-     •	Cart → purchase drop: 94.51% abandonment.

-•	Only 5.49% of cart sessions result in an order.
+    ** •	Cart → purchase drop: 94.51%** abandonment: Only 5.49% of cart sessions result in an order.

-Patterns:
+###Patterns:

 •	Users are willing to discover products and add them to cart, indicating effective merchandising and reasonable product interest.